kids-first/kf-somatic-workflow/docs/kfdrc-consensus-calling.md

    - `af-only-gnomad.hg38.vcf.gz.tbi`
  - `bcftools_public_filter`: 'FILTER="PASS"|INFO/HotSpotAllele=1'
  - `vep_cache`: `homo_sapiens_vep_93_GRCh38.tar.gz`
+ - `tool_name`: "consensus_somatic"

 ### Situational inputs
  - `depth_lowerbound`: Change this `int` if you believe the threshold for `NORM_DP_LOW` should be different
  - `frequency_upperbound` Change this `float` if you believe the max value for `GNOMAD_AF_HIGH` should be different
  - `ncallers`: Change this `int` to adjust the stringency of what is defined as a consensus
+ - `consensus_ram`: Change this `int` if the script runs out of memory to increase the size of the instance type used

 ## Workflow outputs
 ```yaml